googleapis/google-cloud-python/docs/spanner/instance-usage.rst

     config = client.get_instance_configuration('config-name')

+Each of these methods provide :class:`~.spanner_admin_instance_v1.types.InstanceConfig` objects.

 List Instances
 --------------

-If you want a comprehensive list of all existing instances, use the :meth:`~google.cloud.spanner.client.Client.list_instances` method of the client:
+If you want a comprehensive list of all existing instances, iterate over the :meth:`~google.cloud.spanner.client.Client.list_instances` method of the client:

 .. code:: python

-    instances, token = client.list_instances()
+    for instance in client.list_instances():
+        # `instance` is an instance of `Instance`

+This iterator yields :class:`~.spanner_admin_instance_v1.types.Instance` objects.

 Instance Factory